JoschuaSchneider/configs/README.md

 This gives me the possibility to store configurations for all kinds of project types, comment and update them and reuse them in the future.

+## important notes

+The configuration files in the root folder are just for formatting all the other .js and .json files.

+If you are looking for general `prettier` configs for example, look into the prettier directory.

 # Contribute? :open_mouth:
 Why should you care about my configs?